graffic/nanocorp/README.md

 Besides React, [mobx](https://mobx.js.org) was added for state management using stores like in a [flux architecture](https://facebook.github.io/flux/) but with the benefits of observables instead of actions and dispatchers.
 I haven't used mobx before, and I like how it eliminates the need of `setState` and groups the access to specific domain entities.

+**Error handling** Is implemented only in the `platform` page using the mobx store to notify of ajax errors.
+Besides that, [react error boundaries](https://reactjs.org/docs/error-boundaries.html) are not implemented.

 For style I went with [styled components](https://www.styled-components.com).
 It treats css as code and isolates styles into css classes for the specific component.
 It is a bit weird to have the css with the code, but it feels like the first time using JSX and having HTML tags along the code.
 I didn't use any widget library (bootstrap, material-ui).
 I started using `material-ui` but it was too much to learn.
 I ended up adding some manual styles here and there.

 Packing it together with [webpack 4](https://webpack.js.org) from scratch instead of [create-react-app](https://github.com/facebook/create-react-app).
 I wanted to revisit webpack after two years using cli tools that obscure what is going on.
 Also [babel](https://babeljs.io) helped to make writing JavaScript a breeze while making the js code compatible with more browsers (check the output of `yarn browserslist`).